deltachat/deltachat-desktop/docs/E2E-TESTING.md

 to show the last report

-The account dir for tests is in _packages/e2e-tests/data/accounts_ (configurable in .env)
+The account dirs for tests are _packages/e2e-tests/data/app-instance-\*/accounts_

-It can be deleted after running tests and will be recreated in the next run.
+The whole _data/_ dir can be deleted after running tests and will be recreated in the next run.

+## Writing multi-app-instance tests

+Utilize `openInstancePage()`.
+Use the "add a second device" test as an example.

 ## Troubleshooting

 Make sure that there are no accounts left after fail.
-`rm -r packages/e2e-tests/data/accounts`
+`rm -r packages/e2e-tests/data/app-instance-*/accounts`

 After failing tests or stopping tests with Ctrl + C sometimes either the rpc-server process is still running or the used port is still blocked by a process
 To find the related process pid (on Linux) run: